acampbellb/ros2bot/README.md

 ## Workspace development

-The container contains an ROS workspace directory that is bound to a host directory using a docker volume bind mount within the ros2bot repository, ros_ws.
+The container contains an ROS workspace directory that is bound to a host directory using a docker volume bind mount within the ros2bot repository.
 You can develop packages on the host and build them in the container.

 ```
 Host workspace folder: /ros2bot/src
 ```

 ```
-Container workspace: /home/ros/ros_ws/src
+Container workspace: /home/ros/ros2bot_ws/src
 ```